BioMeDS/DTI_Processing_Snakemake/README.md

 ## For DTI_Snakemake_old_prot.smk:

-All files should be named after this scheme: `017_diff800_PA.ext`
+All files should be named after this scheme: `017_ep2d_diff800_PA.ext`

 With:
 - `017`: Sample ID
+- `ep2d`: Fixed value, used internally to split the filenames
 - `diff800`: Fixed name part + b-value
 - `PA`: Phase-encoding direction (either AP or PA)

 ## Naming flexibility

 I will keep improving the workflow so that it allows for a more flexible naming of the input files.
-As of now, certain additional parts, like `_long`, `_iso`, `_ep2d` or `_2.2` may also be contained in the file names without causing trouble.
+As of now, certain additional parts, like `_long`, `_iso`, or `_2.2` may also be contained in the file names without causing trouble.

 # Config.yml